nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Saving the data
 To-do list data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

+> *the keyboard shortcut Ctrl + Q can also be used to exit the program

 ## FAQ